 WHAT YOU NEED TO KNOW:

 Open reduction and internal fixation (ORIF) of a hip fracture is surgery to fix a broken bone in your child's hip.
-Open reduction means that caregivers move the bone back into the right place with surgery.
+Open reduction means that healthcare providers move the bone back into the right place with surgery.
 Internal fixation means that hardware (such as rods or pins) is used to hold the broken bone together.